 - A41 Yes, you will receive certificate expiration reminders that start a configurable number of days before a certificate expires for a device, and then daily until you renew the certificate.
 The reminder takes the form of an alarm in System Activity, Alarm Manager, and Alarm Monitor.
-Use the Certificate Renewal Period property of the Detail widget of the Site Object to configure the launch of the reminders. - Q42 Will BACnet/SC work on the Media Redundancy Protocol (MRP) Ring? - A42 IP controllers in BACnet/SC mode will work in an MRP Ring although the IP Network Wizard tool used to configure the Ring Manager switches (that is the Cisco IE 2000 switches) for BACnet/IP does not yet support BACnet/SC. - Q43 How do I deal with an existing MRP Ring if I want to use BACnet/SC? - A43 Until BACnet/SC is supported on the IP Network Wizard tool, manual changes are required to the Ring Manager switches' Access Control Lists (ACLs) configuration to allow the BACnet/SC-related protocols, as well as to account for the BACnet/SC Hubs (Primary and Failover).
-Specific Cisco switch configuration knowledge is required to do this, so it is recommended to continue to use BACnet/IP until the BACnet/SC support on the IP Network Wizard tool is officially released.
+Use the Certificate Renewal Period property of the Detail widget of the Site Object to configure the launch of the reminders. - Q42 Will BACnet/SC work on the Media Redundancy Protocol (MRP) Ring? - A42 IP controllers in BACnet/SC mode will work in an MRP Ring although the IP Network Wizard tool used to configure the Ring Manager switches (for example Cisco IE 2000) for BACnet/IP does not yet support BACnet/SC. - Q43 How do I deal with an existing MRP Ring if I want to use BACnet/SC? - A43 Until BACnet/SC is supported on the IP Network Wizard tool, manual changes are required to the Ring Manager switches' Access Control Lists (ACLs) configuration to allow the BACnet/SC-related protocols, as well as to account for the BACnet/SC Hubs (Primary and Failover).
+Specific Cisco switch configuration knowledge is required to do this, so it is recommended to continue to use BACnet/IP until the BACnet/SC support on the IP Network Wizard tool is officially released. - Q44 Can I disable CLR in SQL Server? - A44 Yes, if Metasys reporting is not used and SCT is not running on the same server.